 It’s that time again — the nights are long, the air is cold, but soon the radio will fire into life and bring the sounds of Australian summer to our ears.
 Will England come back from the previous whitewash with a win (as they did in 2010-11, or will Australia complete a 3rd whitewash in 4 series.
 I for one am betting it won’t be a draw!

 So the Ashes are now at end with England the victors and Australia put back in their place.
 A 3–2 scoreline flatters the green baggied ones a little but in truth the last test was a dead rubber for England.
 They were never going to play to the same level on intensity as when they were trying to claim the little urn back from our Antipodean cousins.

 When England squared up to Australia in the last Ashes series I, like many, thought the visitors would retain the urn during the five match series.
 It was always going to a tougher battle than the summer showdown but victory was expected.
-Player for player England were just too strong, weren’t they?
-At the time,… Read more »

 For what I am about to say may I be struck down from above…but I am glad that this Ashes series is at an end.
 Quite simply Australia have played far better than the sum of their individual parts and England have been, for the large part, absolutely diabolical.
-As sure as night follows day… Read more »

 With a ruthless determination and a killer instinct worthy of a wolf chasing a wounded deer, Australia duly completed the rout of a demoralised England this morning.
-England simply haven’t turned up this series and a rejuvenated Australia have preyed on every weakness and every failing to humiliate what is still a pretty good side.… Read more »

 In a refreshingly candid interview Australian captain Michael Clarke has announced the England starting 11 for the first Ashes test.
 We’re not sure it’s a good thing that he seems to know the team, but the team he listed is the team we would have picked ourselves, so it could be just intelligent guesswork.